'Thursday Night Football' prediction, odds: Buccaneers vs. Falcons picks from expert on 22-11 run

 Why the Falcons can cover

 The Falcons have covered in each of their last three tips to Tampa, and Atlanta is 5-2 ATS overall over these teams' last seven matchups.
+Also, Tampa is just 1-5 ATS at home this season.
 Atlanta's pass rush has come on strong as of late, averaging 4.5 sacks over the last six games, which is also notable in terms of Atlanta covering as the Bucs are 2-5 ATS when Baker Mayfield is sacked multiple times in a game this season.
 Speaking of Mayfield, his struggles are a big reason for Tampa's recent woes as he has under 200 yards in four straight games, with more turnovers (five) than passing touchdowns (four) over that stretch.
 See which team to back at SportsLine, and bet Mayfield to go Under 218.5 passing yards at DraftKings here:

 Why the Buccaneers can cover

 Tampa's defense can take away what Atlanta does best on offense, and that's running the ball.
 The Bucs have the No. 8 run defense and have contained Bijan Robinson, as he's averaged just 45.5 rushing yards, at under 4.0 yards per carry, over his last four versus Tampa.
 There's also the motivation factor in this game, as Tampa is tied with Carolina for the NFC South lead, so it has plenty to play for.
-Meanwhile, the Falcons were eliminated from any postseason possibility last week, making it unlikely the team will rush Drake London (knee) back to the field after missing the last three games.
-That would make Atlanta's offense even easier to contain as he had more catches (8) than all other Falcons' wideouts combined (6) in their Week 1 loss to Tampa.
+Meanwhile, the Falcons were eliminated from any postseason possibility last week, which is, perhaps, a reason why they aren't rushing Drake London (knee) back to the field.
+His absence makes Atlanta's offense even easier to contain as he had more catches (8) than all other Falcons' wideouts combined (6) in their Week 1 loss to Tampa.
 See which team to back at SportsLine.

 How to make Bucs vs. Falcons picks